Internships in Communication Studies

 - Applications may be submitted for pre-approval at any time (once you have successfully met all enrollment requirements listed above).
 The Internship Committee will review any application that is submitted for pre-approval.
 Candidates will be notified within two weeks of their application submission.

 - Applications may be submitted for specific agency opportunities up to two weeks before the agencies’ deadline.
 The Internship Committee will review any application that is submitted for a specific agency opportunity.
 To maximize the potential success of being selected by the agency, the Internship Committee must have the application for review two weeks prior to the deadline imposed by the specific agency.
-Although agency deadlines vary widely, the Communication Studies Department Internship Committee recommends the following schedule for internship applications.
+Although agency deadlines vary widely, the Department of Communication Studies Internship Committee recommends the following schedule for internship applications.

 Application Submission Schedule: